Brazilian portuguese version here.

 This will be updated as the program evolves.

+You will need docker and docker-compose.
 As all Electron applications, Nuclear has two parts: the server and the web app.
+Both are containerized.
+You need to allow the root user to connect to X11 display, and then you can run docker-compose:

-A new window should open that will load the web app part and run Nuclear.
+A new window should open that will load the web app and run Nuclear.
+On non-Linux systems, you can use lerna:

 To build for current operating system:

-build:all to build for all operating systems or
+build:all to build for all operating systems.
+The binaries will be in

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.